imagej/imagej.github.io/_pages/Keyboard_shortcuts.md

 Listing all keyboard shortcuts
 ------------------------------

-For a verbose list of keyboard shortcuts, call {% include bc content='Plugins | Shortcuts | List Shortcuts'%}.
+For a verbose list of keyboard shortcuts, call {% include bc path='Plugins | Shortcuts | List Shortcuts'%}.

 The Command Launcher
 --------------------